As DNA detection surges, experts predict 2020 will be a breakthrough year in using forensic genealogy to crack cold cases.

 DeAngelo, a former police officer, is accused of shooting Brian and Katie Maggiore as the couple walked their dog in Sacramento County in 1978, and fatally battering Lyman and Charlene Smith in March 1980 in Ventura.

-Manteuffel has not entered a plea and no trial date is set yet, Sacramento County District Attorney’s Office Public Information Officer Shelly Orio tells A&E Real Crime.
+Manteuffel has not entered a plea and no trial date is set yet, Sacramento County District Attorney’s Office Public Information Officer Shelly Orio tells A&E True Crime.

 Meanwhile, the judge in his case entered a not guilty plea for DeAngelo and a preliminary hearing is set for May 12, Orio says.
 No trial date is scheduled.